Redstonecrafter0/Moonshine/README.md

 - In case of cross-region communication traffic should be minimized as much as possible.
 - The database should be a sharded cluster with at least two replicas of a shard in the region where it is needed.
 - Everything that uses a database must be able to only cause load on the affected shard.
 - Load should be somewhat equally distributed across shards.
-For that shard-keys like a hashed UUID or server-id should be used.
+For that shard-keys like a hashed UUID or server-id should always be used.

 ### Do's
 - Store player statistics with the players UUID as shard-key and only hit the needed shard.